The world celebrates the Malbec grape on April 17, the 12th occasion it has done so since the special day was inaugurated.

 The point was initially to promote the Argentinian excellence with a variety that originated in south-west France but has become a star for the South Americans.
 It has subsequently become an opportunity across the world to cast light on the variety itself.

 The story goes that this was the day in 1853 that Malbec was introduced in Argentina.
-When Phyloxera and later the devastating winter of 1956, struck in Europe, Argentinian wines soared.
+When Phyloxera and later the devastating winter of 1956, struck in Europe, sales and plantings for Argentinian wines soared.
 Especially Malbec thrived in the region and became the star.

 In South Africa, the variety might not be as familiar as its cousins, although it is consumed most commonly as part of red blends ironically associated with its original home of Bordeaux.